Independent Contractor | Company Driver

 Home time is an important consideration for drivers — especially for drivers who have a family.
 If you value being routed through the house often, being a company driver offers you consistent home time.
 As an independent contractor, home time isn’t always as consistent.

 As a company driver, home time is consistent.
-Your fleet manager will work with you to try to ensure that you are getting home at least every two weeks.
+Your driver manager will work with you to try to ensure that you are getting home at least every two weeks.

 If getting home on a regular basis is important to you, being a company driver might make the most sense for you.